Wick, Gloucestershire: Description

 Thy mother Avon runnest soft to seek.

 The authorship of the poem was a mystery for many years, having been published anonymously, and it was partly due to his mention of the rocks of Wick that he was finally identified.
 The Golden Valley is also a favorite destination for hot air balloonists.
 Adjacent to Golden Valley is the historic Bury Manor.

 Wick Quarry, a limestone quarry previously owned by CEMEX, is no longer operational but is a haven for wildlife and also a birdwatching site.
 The site is now owned by MJ Church.
-Part of the site is managed by South Gloucestershire Council as the Golden Valley Nature Reserve.
+Part of the site is managed by South Gloucestershire Council as the Golden Valley Local Nature Reserve.